 Erik Altieri is the Executive Director of the National Organization for the Reform of Marijuana Laws (NORML).
-He has seen great changes in cannabis policy since he started.
+He has seen great changes in cannabis legalization since he started.

 Altieri was born in Philadelphia and then moved to Washington Township in Gloucester County as a child.
 He first looked into marijuana prohibition in college at American University in Washington, DC.
-Altieri indulged himself for creativity and relaxation.
+Altieri consumed himself to enhance his creativity and relaxation.
 He began to see how damaging cannabis prohibition was and the impact it was having that led to mass incarceration.

 “Peeling back the layers of an onion, there was a lot to be righteously indignant about,” he recalled.

 While he was in college, “I got a call from a friend in Philly who just went to a NORML rally and realized they were down in D.C.
 Registered with them as a member, interned with them, and the rest is history,” he said.
 Altieri was subsequently made Communications, Director, and PAC manager and came back as Executive Director in 2016.

 When Altieri started working on legalization during the George W. Bush administration, he said the best NORML could do was provide legal advice and keep our heads down.